digital-land/standards-manual/app/rules.md

 These dates provide information about the validity of the record.

-They should not be used to include data that makes up part of the record.
-They are reserved for data about the record.
+They should not be used to include data that makes up part of the record, we [use meaningfully named fields for dates that make up part of the record](/patterns/contextual-dates/).
+Then, these dates are reserved for data about the record.

 They are used to tell us:
 * `entry-date` the date when the record was produced. **Entry = the date that information has been entered as a record.**
 * `start-date` the date when the record was known to be true from.
-More often than not it is the same as the entry-date.
+More often than not it is the same as the `entry-date`.
 For historical records it will be different. **Start = the date the validity of the record starts.**
 * `end-date` the date when the record is no longer true, current or valid. **End = the date the validity of the record ends.**

 Take tree preservation orders (TPOs) as an example.
-For TPO records, these fields tell us:
+For TPO records, the date fields are:

+About the TPO

+* `made-date` - the date the tree preservation order was "made"
+* `confirmed-date` - the date the tree preservation order was "confirmed"

+About the record

-* `entry-date` = the date the TPO record was created/provided.
+* `entry-date` = the date this TPO record was created/provided.
-* `start-date` = the date the TPO was made or confirmed.
+* `start-date` = the date the data in this TPO record was known to be true.
-* `end-date` = it will only be used for TPOs that are no longer valid and would be the date the TPO expired or was revoked.
+* `end-date` = the date the TPO record is no longer true.
+This would be the date the TPO expired or was revoked, or the date the record was modified.

 ## Include address-text field as well as urpn field